 PROF. CHRIS FLORACKIS

-His research work has been published in a series of international peer-reviewed academic journals, such as the Management Science, Journal of Empirical Finance, Journal of International Money and Finance, Journal of Empirical Finance, Journal of International Money and Finance, and the European Journal of Operational Research, Journal of Business Research, European Financial Management and Corporate Governance: An International Review.
+His research work has been published in a series of international peer-reviewed academic journals, such as the Management Science, Journal of Corporate Finance, Journal of Banking and Finance, Journal of Empirical Finance, Journal of International Money and Finance, and the European Journal of Operational Research, Journal of Business Research, European Financial Management and Corporate Governance: An International Review.
 He has also received research funding from the Association of Chartered Certified Accountants (ACCA) to study the risk behaviour of boards of directors, and also from the Bank of England (BoE) to study the impact of stock market illiquidity on economic growth.
 His research findings have been presented into high quality academic conferences-workshops organized by central banks, think-tanks and research organizations e.g. Bank of England, INQUIRE (Europe&UK), American Accounting Association (AAA), Society for Financial Studies (SFS Cavalcade North America), Financial Management Association (FMA), European Financial Management Association (EFMA) and Midwest Finance Association (MFA).